ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

       engine.Put<int32_t>(varProcessID, rank);

-4. **Local Array**: single array variables that are local to the MPI process.
-These are more commonly used to write checkpoint data, that is later read for restart.
-Reading, however, needs to be handled differently: each process' array has to be read separately, using SetSelection per rank.
+4. **Local Array**:
+Arrays that are local to the MPI process.
+These are commonly used to write checkpoint-restart data.
+Reading, however, needs to be handled differently: each process' array has to be read separately, using ``SetSelection`` per rank.
 The size of each process selection should be discovered by the reading application by inquiring per-block size information of the variable, and allocate memory accordingly.

   .. image:: https://i.imgur.com/XLh2TUG.png

-5. **Joined Array**: in certain circumstances every process has an array that is different only in one dimension.
+5. **Joined Array**:
+In certain circumstances every process has an array that is different only in one dimension.
 ADIOS2 allows user to present them as a global array by joining the arrays together.
 For example, if every process has a table with a different number of rows, and one does not want to do a global communication to calculate the offsets in the global table, one can just write the local arrays and let ADIOS2 calculate the offsets at read time (when all sizes are known by any process).

    .. code-block:: c++